systelab/systelab-components/GOVERNANCE.md

 The aim is to facilitate the process required to move software releases into production while coordinating with different teams to ensure the smooth delivery of software releases with little disruption.

+The Release Manager for this library is @alfonsserra